 Aims to recognise the implementation of innovative practices, processes and strategies that promote sustainability in the built environment.

 Innovation Challenges are designed to encourage and direct investment in solutions that address a wide range of social, economic and environmental sustainability issues.
 Some Innovation Challenges take the form of new credits, while others simply identify sustainability issues that additional research and innovation will help to address.

-The submission guidelines are available at our online shop.
+The Submission Guidelines are available at our online shop.
 The guidelines are free to download for all members and available for purchase to non-members.
-(Updated on 07/08/2015, for Green Star – Communities release)
+(Updated on 13/09/2016, for Green Star – Communities v1.1 release)

 The scorecard is an interactive Excel spreadsheet that must be used by projects seeking Green Star certification.
 The scorecard provides a scoring tool for projects to keep track of their Green Star points claims.
 The scorecard is also used by the GBCA to provide the results of assessment.

-Click the link below to download the zip file containing all submission templates for the Green Star - Communities Rating Tool (Version 1.1).
+Click the link below to download the zip file containing all Submission Templates for the Green Star - Communities Rating Tool (Version 1.1).
 The credits with revisions that affect these Initial Certification Submission Templates will be updated within the coming weeks.